facelessfish/dhcpd-leasesd/readme.md

     ```
     $ dhcpd-leasesd -dv -l 192.168.0.1
     ```
-    o start it in the background:
+    to start it in the background:
     ```
     $ dhcpd-leasesd -dv -l 192.168.0.1 &
     ```